Our History

 The Lock House

-While the canal was in operation (1840 – 1890s), the lock house, built in 1840, served ably in its dual roles of providing a residence for the lock tender and his family and an office for the toll collector.
-A brick two-story building about 30 feet deep and 37 feet long, it was nearly twice the size of the other lock houses on the canal.
-It is of the late Greek revival style reflecting the latest fashion of the time.
+While the canal was in operation from 1840 through the 1890s, the Lock House served ably in its dual roles of providing a residence for the lock tender (or lock keeper) and his family and an office for the toll collector.

-After canal operations ceased around 1900, it served as a rental property for about 70 years at which time the property was leased to the city by the Philadelphia Electric Company for museum purposes.
-In turn, the city agreed to allow the Susquehanna Museum organization to become the caretakers of the building and to restore it so that the history of the canal and Havre de Grace could be told.
+After the canal ceased operating, it served as a residential rental property for about 70 years at which time it was leased to the City of HDG by the Philadelphia Electric Company for a museum.
+In turn, the City agreed to allow the Susquehanna Museum organization to become the caretakers of the building and to restore it so that the history of the S&T Canal and HDG could be preserved and told.
 Extensive archaeological studies were conducted and the house was restored.
-In 1979, the electric company deeded the building and approximately 7 acres surrounding the Lock House to the city.
-In 1982 the building was rededicated and opened to the public as The Susquehanna Museum of Havre de Grace at the Lock House.
-It is listed on the National Register of Historic Places and the seven acres of North Park containing the Lock House and the canal lock are designated an historic area.
+In 1979, the power company deeded the building and approximately 7 acres surrounding the Lock House to the City.
+In 1982, the building was rededicated and opened to the public as the The Susquehanna Museum of HDG.
+It is listed on the National Register of Historic Places and it and the grounds are designated an historic area.

 New Mission adopted 2020